yoheiy/wminor/README.rst

 -----------------

 wminor has no keybind.
-Please try Ratpoison to manipulate windows with keyboard.
+Please try Ratpoison if you want to manipulate windows with keyboard.

 GID button bindings
 -------------------